 - 10% off any IOP article processing charge within 12 months of your review

 Please note we do not currently offer financial payment to our reviewers.

 IOP journals operate the single-blind review process, in which referees know the identity of the authors but authors do not know the identity of the referees.
-While all our journals operate the single-blind review process, our ‘Express’ journals (Materials Research Express, Plasma Research Express and Biomedical Physics & Engineering Express) also offer a double-blind peer review option.
+While all our journals operate the single-blind review process, our ‘Express’ journals (Materials Research Express, Plasma Research Express, Engineering Research Express, and Biomedical Physics & Engineering Express) also offer a double-blind peer review option.
 Authors who choose the double-blind option on submission to these journals remain anonymous to the referees throughout the review process.
 Authors are responsible for anonymizing their manuscript before submitting their paper.
 A checklist is available to help authors with this process.

 None of our journals conduct any form of open peer review (in which the identity of the reviewer is revealed, the peer review contents are made publicly available or anyone interested in reviewing the article can do so post-publication).